AJONPLLC/ajonp-content/blog/design-systems-with-web-components.md

 In a component system this takes a single update to that component!!

+## Add central location
+In order for the adoption to take place you will need to host your components in a centralized location like NPM.
+Here is a great guide on how to [Publish to NPM](https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry).
+Because you worked so hard to create this system you will most likely want to keep it within your companies private npm registry.

+# How to be successful
 You need to get buy-in from both departments and work as a cohesive unit to become truly successful, but in the end you will save multitudes of time and money!!!